ganeshdimri71/mernstacktechnicalthapa/backend/readme.txt

 f7b537d : creating schema of user
 40e6240 : using middleware and posting data
-302782e : storing data to the database
+302782e : storing data to the database f88d1cc : storing the data with the help of async and await